catid/fp61/README.md

 This software implements arithmetic modulo the Mersenne prime p = 2^61-1.

 It takes advantage of the commonly available fast 64x64->128 multiplier to accelerate finite (base) field arithmetic.
+So it runs a lot faster when built into a 64-bit executable.

 This math code offers full use of lazy reduction techniques, via fp61_partial_reduce() and fp61_reduce().